 Where Performance can help

-With more than 20 years of developing safety-critical systems and 10 years creating precision airport mapping and navigation solutions, we are now applying our expertise to support the AAM/UAM industry.
+With more than 20 years of developing safety-critical systems and 10 years creating precision airport mapping and navigation solutions, we are now applying our expertise to support the AAM/AAM industry.
 Performance offers ultra-precise airports, helipads, and vertiport solutions that are accurate enough for autonomous navigation (<1m).
-With no room for error in this industry, Performance is the answer for all AAM/UAM mapping and navigation solutions.
+With no room for error in this industry, Performance is the answer for all AAM/AAM mapping and navigation solutions.
 By integrating our continuously updated map data with real-time environmental data, operators can efficiently fly routes with the most up-to-date representation of their surroundings and safely transport passengers.